Many Jewish people are under the impression that Jesus ignored Torah.

 Many have taken “until all things come to pass” to mean until after his death and resurrection.
 Why then, in the next verses (Matthew 5:19–20), does Yeshua instruct his followers to keep even the smallest commandment of Torah, due to the promise of greatness in the coming kingdom of God?

-Instead, Yeshua offers commentary on the Torah that enhances and encourages observance.
+Instead, Yeshua offers commentary on the meaning of the laws of the Torah, and how they point us to God’s standards for personal holiness.
 We were told not to murder, but here Yeshua says even hating our brother is a violation of the commandment, and then he prescribes active reconciliation with those with whom we are in conflict as the way to keep the commandment more fully.
 We were told not to commit adultery, but Yeshua says that even indulging in lustful thoughts is a violation of the commandment, and he calls us to remove the sources of temptation.
+From this we see that Yeshua upheld and reinforced the very foundation of Judiasm.
+His message was relevant and edifying not only for his first followers, but for all who practice a Jewish belief and lifestyle today.

 (Matthew 8; Mark 1:40–45; Luke 5:12–16)

 Torah states that anyone who touches a “man’s uncleanness” will himself become ritually unclean (Leviticus 5:2).
-Also, lepers are supposed to distance themselves from others and the community (Leviticus 13:45-46).
+Also, lepers are supposed to distance themselves from others and the community (Leviticus 13:45–46).
 In this case, it is really the leper who is breaking the rules.
 Yeshua, of course, did not touch the leper for shock value.
 He healed him of his leprosy and then immediately told him to go and make the appropriate offering for purification at the Temple.
-Yeshua encouraged him to keep every single aspect of Torah in regard to his purification process.
+Yeshua encouraged him to keep follow the letter of the law in regard to his purification process.
 Far from dismissing the Torah’s purity laws, Yeshua endorsed them.7

 (Matthew 12; Luke 6:1–11; Luke 14:1–6; John 5:1–18; John 9)